ollama/ollama/README.md

 ### Manually start Ollama

-If you installed Ollama using the installations on the website, you will usually not need to do this.
-If you built Ollama yourself, or you need to change some parameters, it may be necessary to run the service manually:
+By default, the Ollama service starts automatically.
+If you choose to build Ollama, you may need to manually run the service:

 ```
 ollama serve
 ```

+There are a few environment variables you can use with `ollama serve` to influence how it functions, including `OLLAMA_HOST`, `OLLAMA_MODELS`, and more.

 ## Upgrading Ollama